leesei/leesei.github.io/src/content/post/emulator-switch.md

 Bayonetta 3 v1.2.0
 Brotato v1.0.3j
 Cult of the Lamb v1.2.1+3DLC
-Eastern Exorcist
-Figment 2 Creed Valley v1.0.13
 Have a Nice Death v1.0.0.3
-Hyrule Warriors: Age of Calamity torrent v1.3.0+DLCs Nobody Saves the World v1.0.1
+Hyrule Warriors: Age of Calamity v1.3.0+DLCs
+No More Heroes 2: Desperate Struggle v1.2.0
+No More Heroes 3 v1.1.0
+No More Heroes v1.2.0
+Nobody Saves the World v1.0.1
+Panzer Dragoon Remake v2.0
+Persona 5 Strikers
 Sakuna: Of Rice and Ruin 天穗之咲稻姬 v1.0.8
 SD GUNDAM BATTLE ALLIANCE Deluxe Edition v1.4+10DLC
 SD Shin Kamen Rider Rumble
-Sonic Colors: Ultimate
-Sonic Forces
-Sonic Frontiers
+Song of Nunu: A League of Legends Story v1.0.2
+Tales of Kenzera: ZAU v1.0.2+DLC
 The Pathless
 The Wonderful 101: Remastered v1.1.0
-Wavetale v1.2.0
-No More Heroes 2: Desperate Struggle v1.2.0
-No More Heroes 3 v1.1.0
-No More Heroes v1.2.0
+Turnip Boy Robs a Bank
-Travis Strikes Again: No More Heroes v1.2.1+2DLC
+Travis Strikes Again: No More Heroes v1.2.1+2DLC Wavetale v1.2.0

 ### ARPG

 Astral Chain v1.0.1
-Eastward v1.1.5
-Fire Emblem Engage
 Red Dead Redemption v1.0.2
 The Legend of Zelda: Link’s Awakening
 The Legend of Zelda: Skyward Sword HD v1.0.1